amitxv/PC-Tuning/docs/physical-setup.md

     - See [Cleaning contacts on RAM Memory and Graphics Card | zodox](https://www.youtube.com/watch?v=OTrzzC10Scg)

+- If applicable, don't make the mistake of plugging in the display cable in to the motherboard port in the event of a dGPU being present

 - If you aren't already using the partition style you would like to be using, you should switch now because some settings listed in the [BIOS](#bios) section depend on the partition style (search for *"GPT/UEFI"*).
 The official method to convert the partition style is to wipe and convert the disk using diskpart within Windows setup.
 GPT/UEFI is recommended for most people

     - See [media/identify-bios-mode.png](/media/identify-bios-mode.png)